iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 A release candidate may therefore have zero or more evaluation-result records, each linked to the evaluation suite definition and dataset version that produced it; zero or more policy-check-result records, each linked to the policy bundle that produced it; zero or more approval requests; zero or more approval decisions linked to those approval requests; zero or more evidence packs, each linked directly to that release candidate; and zero or more supporting documents attached to that release candidate.
 Before a release candidate can move into an approved or ready-for-deployment state, it should have the evaluation-result records, policy-check-result records, and approval decisions required for that release.

+In this model, evaluation-result records and policy-check-result records are the authoritative release-time records used for approval, traceability, and audit.
+Internal execution jobs or pipeline runs may exist operationally, but they are not treated here as first-class release records unless the implementation later chooses to model them separately.

 Each evidence pack and each supporting document attached to a release candidate should link directly to the release candidate they belong to.
 Each evidence pack should also link to the evaluation-result records, policy-check-result records, approval decisions, and supporting documents that it packages or summarizes for that release candidate.

 Typical fields for release records include:
+- related release candidate
+- related approval request, where applicable
 - related asset versions, including the evaluation suite definition linked to an evaluation-result record and the policy bundle linked to a policy-check-result record
 - record-specific state or outcome fields, such as release-candidate state, measured evaluation results, policy-check-result outcome, approval-request state, approval-decision outcome, evidence-pack state, or intended next environment when a review or approval step is tied to a specific promotion target
 - linked evidence